-Nasa spacecraft’s collision with asteroid expelled over 1,000 tons of dust – study
+Nasa spacecraft collision with asteroid expelled 1,000 tons of dust

 Scientists said predicting the momentum transfer would be central to planning a future kinetic impact mission, including estimating the size of the impactor spacecraft.

-It would also help determine the amount of lead time that would be needed to ensure that a small deflection would move a potentially dangerous asteroid off its path in the future, Nasa said.
+It would also help to determine the amount of lead time that would be needed to ensure that a small deflection would move a potentially dangerous asteroid off its path in the future, Nasa said.

-In the new analysis, the space agency found the momentum transfer onto Dart was roughly 3.6 times greater than if the asteroid had simply absorbed the spacecraft and produced no ejecta at all, indicating the ejecta contributed to moving the asteroid more than the spacecraft did.
+In the analysis, the space agency found the momentum transfer onto Dart was roughly 3.6 times greater than if the asteroid had simply absorbed the spacecraft and produced no ejecta at all, indicating the ejecta contributed to moving the asteroid more than the spacecraft did.

 “Momentum transfer is one of the most important things we can measure, because it is information we would need to develop an impactor mission to divert a threating asteroid,” said Andy Cheng, Dart investigation team lead from Johns Hopkins APL.